Polish Space Agency: Domestic satellites

-On March 6, 2018 the POLSA announced that they were planning on investing zł1.43 billion over an eight-year period as part of the "National Space Program" project which would allow POLSA to coordinate with preexisting private space entities in Poland.
+On March 6, 2018 the POLSA announced that they were planning on investing 1.43 billion zł over an eight-year period as part of the "National Space Program" project which would allow POLSA to coordinate with preexisting private space entities in Poland.
 The founding would have also funded an astronomical observation satellite, a SAR microsatellite, and a number of other R&D projects.
 Piotr Suszyński, the vice president for defense at POLSA, also stated that the project would promote international cooperation with the European Space Agency (ESA).
-POLSA's funding request would not pass.
+However, POLSA's funding request would not pass.

 On March 18, 2022, POLSA signed a letter of intent with Virgin Orbit in a bid to secure a domestic launch capability.
 POLSA planned on launching a series of microsatellites, however, the Russian invasion of Ukraine shuttered any plans to use Russian rockets to launch the probes.
 Wrochna also explained that Poland has no physical location for a traditional vertical launch pad, as any typical space launch will cause debris to fall on populated areas.
 Virgin's Orbit, and by extension LauncherOne, were defunct before a Polish flight could take place.